-All properties, on which the alteration of natural resources or their required setbacks or buffers or their areas of concern as regulated by this section are proposed, shall be developed utilizing the Development Design Process as described in Section 4 of this ordinance unless otherwise exempted.
+All properties, on which the alteration of natural resources or their required setbacks or buffersas regulated by this section are proposed, shall be developed utilizing the Development Design Process as described in Section 4 of this ordinance unless otherwise exempted.

-E. Exemptions - The following are exempt from all provisions of this section.
+- E. Exemptions The following are exempt from all provisions of this section.
 In instances where cumulative impacts exceed the thresholds in paragraphs 6 & 7, regardless of the transfer of ownership of property or whether or not the accumulation is a result of multiple alterations to the property, the property will be subject to the provisions of this section.
-Lots as referenced in paragraphs 2, 3 and 4 that have had adjustments to boundaries that conform to this ordinance are exempt.
+Lots as referenced in paragraphs 2, 3 and 4 that have had adjustments to boundaries that conform to this ordinance are exempt. - 1.
+Site plan, subdivision, and private way applications that have had at least one (1) substantive review, as determined by the Planning Board, before the effective date of this ordinance;

-- 1. Site plan, subdivision, and private way applications that have had at least one (1) substantive review, as determined by the Planning Board, before the effective date of this ordinance; - 2.
-Lots approved by the Planning Board and recorded at the Registry of Deeds prior to the effective date of this ordinance; - 3.
+- 2. Lots approved by the Planning Board and recorded at the Registry of Deeds prior to the effective date of this ordinance; - 3.
 Lots that lawfully existed prior to the effective date of this ordinance that did not require Planning Board approval to be established, and where the existing or proposed primary use is residential. - 4.
 Lots, including further divisions, in the West Falmouth Crossing Master Planned Development District, Oceanview Retirement Community Overlay District, Tidewater Master Planned Development District, and Open Space Residential District. - 5.
 Alterations of non-natural swales, ditches, impoundments or other man-made drainage improvements designed and maintained for stormwater management and which are associated with approved site plans or subdivisions, agriculture, farming, timber harvesting or forestry practices. - 6.
 Cumulative alterations from the effective date of this ordinance that impact less than four thousand three hundred (4,300) square feet of freshwater wetlands that do not meet the criteria for wetlands of special significance. - 7.
 Cumulative alterations from the effective date of this ordinance within the Highland Lake Overlay District that impact less than one-thousand (1,000) square feet of freshwater wetlands that do not meet the criteria for wetlands of special significance. - 8.
 Development of lots in the BP, SB-1, MUC, VMU, CO, and Village Center Overlay districts. - F. Limited Alterations This section is applicable to projects that require Planning Board approval, and are otherwise not exempted in paragraph E. above.
 Alteration may be allowed for the following uses provided the applicant demonstrates to the Planning Board that: (1) the proposed alteration is designed in accordance with the Development Design Process and; (2) provides compensation under Section 5.38.8, Compensation. - 1.
-The installation of utilities, road crossings, bridges, and culverts that are necessary to access the site, - 2. development of lots in the BP, SB-1, MUC, VMU, CO, and Village Center Overlay districts, with compensation being required only for the area of the resource altered, or - 3.
+The installation of utilities, road crossings, bridges, and culverts that are necessary to access the site, - 2. , or - 3.
 Stormwater Management Facilities within one hundred (100) feet from the upland edge of a wetland of special significance or a significant vernal pool if the applicant demonstrates that the proposed alterations provide for overall improved stormwater quality.